What is Accessibility?

 Microsoft provides a dedicated accessibility website that serves as a portal for finding their help resources for accessibility.

-OIT also provides documentation on using many CU Boulder enabled Office 365 applications.
+OIT also provides documentation on using many CU Boulder enabled Microsoft 365 applications.
 These documents provide accessibility considerations, information for content creators, information for content consumers, alternatives/workarounds, and more.
 Accessibility information for specific Google applications can be found at the following locations:

 - Office Online accessibility